gungorMetehan/plotting-caveats/README.md

 # Plotting Caveats [R Explanations]

-The motivation behind the creation of this repository is to provide a new perspective on the data visualization we often encounter on the internet, on television and in newspapers.
+The motivation behind the creation of this repository is to provide a new perspective on the data visualization we often encounter on the internet, on television, and in newspapers.
+While plots are powerful tools for communication, they can also be misleading, confusing, or unintentionally humorous when not used carefully.

+This repository collects common pitfalls, visual illusions, and real-world examples that highlight the importance of thoughtful and ethical design in data visualization.
+Whether you're a data enthusiast, a designer, or someone who just enjoys a good graph fail, you'll find something interesting (and maybe a bit funny) here.

 **Content**